-- O.1 Ensure the vision for Jacaranda to be a landscape-led development is achieved through landscaping on private property in conjunction with the public realm. - O.2 Utilise landscaping to create effective microclimates to future proof the new community.
+- O.1 Ensure the vision for Jacaranda to be a landscape-led development is achieved through landscaping on private property in conjunction with the public realm. - O.2 Utilise landscaping to create effective microclimates to future proof the new community. - O.3 Manage the rural urban interface.

 - C.1 Front and side setbacks are to incorporate planting and landscaping elements to facilitate a predominantly landscaped streetscape setting. - C.2 Residential development within the R5 Large Lot Residential zone should aim to retain significant trees where possible within landscaped and private open space areas.
 Significant trees are those trees referred to by Clause 5.9 of the LEP and will be subject to an arborist report at DA stage. - C.3 On lots larger than 4,000sqm a minimum of four trees are required (three min 45L and one min 100L, and/or including retained native trees).
 At least two trees are to be in front of the front building line. - C.4 On lots smaller than 4,000sqm a minimum of three trees (two min 45L and one min 100L, and/or including retained native trees), are required.
-At least one tree is to be in front of the front building line. - C.5 The plant selection for Jacaranda is to consider: - The plant selection list identified in Appendix A where practicable. - The topography of the site, in particular ridgelines and valleys. - The use of locally indigenous species and exotic species, where available and suitable to the character and amenity of the site. - The suitability of planting, and potential impacts on residential solar access and safety for residents, vehicular traffic, and pedestrians. - the management of soil salinity, groundwater levels and soil erosion.
+At least one tree is to be in front of the front building line. - C.5 The plant selection for Jacaranda is to consider: - The plant selection list identified in Appendix A where practicable. - The topography of the site, in particular ridgelines and valleys. - The use of locally indigenous species and exotic species, where available and suitable to the character and amenity of the site. - The suitability of planting, and potential impacts on residential solar access and safety for residents, vehicular traffic, and pedestrians. - the management of soil salinity, groundwater levels and soil erosion. - C.6 Residential lots directly adjoining existing fresh produce farms shall provide a landscaped garden buffer of a minimum 4 metres width along the common boundary.